Need to stay close to Inverness airport?

 - On the wall near the bathroom were the heating controls.

-We struggled initially to get the heating to work and had to have the temperature set on 32 degrees to get heat coming out of the heating unit, but the room warmed up quickly so it wasn’t a problem.
+- We struggled initially to get the heating to work and had to have the temperature set at 32 degrees to get heat coming out of the heating unit, but the room warmed up quickly so it wasn’t a problem.

 We decided at the last minute to have breakfast and hadn’t booked.
 Breakfast was £7.50 per person.

 - There was a continental buffet and the team had worked hard to make sure things were safe.
 There was a coffee machine to use which also dispensed hot water.

 - Nearby was a fridge was individually wrapped bowls of fruit salad, yoghurt, cheeses and wrapped glasses of apple or orange juice.